Business Development vs Marketing: Which is right for you?

 Successful business development professionals need to have a good grasp of the current market, keep an eye on competitors, and consider business goals in everything they do.
 Due to the need to work cross-functionally, people skills and excellent organisation are required attributes of those working in business development.

-Marketing Communications is another broad term that includes various types of marketing and communications such as digital marketing, advertising, public relations, event planning, and traditional marketing.
-These activities often have significant cross over with each other.
+Marketing and communications is another broad term that includes various types of marketing and communications such as digital marketing, advertising, public relations, event planning, and traditional marketing.
+These activities often have significant crossover with each other.
+Working in marketing and communications is a highly creative yet data-driven field that is perfect for those who enjoy brainstorming big ideas but are also skilled at working with finer details.

-Business development is more strategic in that it sets out the overall business plan and goals, where Marketing and Communications focus on branding and customer acquisition to help achieve those strategic business goals.
+Both business development and marketing focus on achieving key business goals, whether by increasing sales, market share or expanding the business into new areas.
+Business development is more strategic in that it sets out the overall business plan and goals, whereas marketing focus on branding and customer acquisition to help achieve those strategic business goals.

-For example, business development may be focusing on increasing market share in the 18-25-year-old segment.
-Marketing communications would then concentrate efforts on achieving this broader business goal by creating marketing strategies to speak to this audience, carrying out focus groups with this segment or creating new advertisements featuring younger people.
+For example, business development may be focusing on increasing market share in the 18–25-year-old segment.
+Marketing would then concentrate efforts on achieving this broader business goal by creating marketing strategies to speak to this audience, carrying out focus groups with this segment, or creating new advertisements featuring younger people.
+Marketing tends to be more creative, whereas both fields are strategic and data-focused.
+Both areas require strong written and verbal communication skills, but business development may require more frequent communication with stakeholders about larger-scale operations or goals.

-It’s not uncommon for someone to begin their career working in marketing communications and then progress to business development as they develop their strategy and stakeholder relations skills.
-Or vice versa, by moving into marketing communications from business development for a more creative approach to their work, as the skills are highly complementary.
+It’s not uncommon for someone to begin their career working in marketing and then progress to business development as they develop their strategy and stakeholder relations skills.
+Or vice versa, by moving into marketing from business development for a more creative approach to their work, as the skills are highly complementary.

-It is common for people to work in both areas at different times throughout their career, which is why studying for a double diploma is a clear way to ensure long-term career success.
+It is common for people to work in both areas at different times throughout their careers, which is why studying for a double diploma is a clear way to ensure long-term career success.
 Even if you have a strong preference for one area, there are still many advantages to studying both.
 Remember, it doesn’t mean your course length doubles.
 A double diploma is strategically designed by the College for Adult Learning to make the most of crossover units and knowledge, saving you time and money instead of doing the diplomas separately in the future.

 Career opportunities